calumgrant/fei-parser/docs/worklist.md

   - Better strings in the syntax tree.

 - friendly type-name
-  - Parse the string appropriately.
+  - Parse the typename appropriately.

+- How do we turn "nodes" into "objects"

+- Invalid parse -> empty tree / null root

 # Other stuff to do